Learn how to plan living room lighting and you can create the right illumination levels and atmosphere for each of its functions.

 If your living room is part of an extension or remodel project, then your architect will be able to help.

-If you’re happy to plan your own lighting scheme, then sit down as a family and make a list of everything you’ll do in your living room, from watching movies to playing board games, reading or doing homework.
+If you’re happy to plan living room lighting yourself, then gather the family and make a list of everything you’ll do in your living room, from watching movies to playing board games, reading or doing homework.

 Then make a second list of any features – both architectural or decorative – in the room you’d like to highlight, for instance artwork or alcoves.